seemycoding/PHP-SQL-Question-Answer-Portal-/README.md

-# PHP-SQL-Question-Answer-Portal-
+# PHP-SQL-Question-Answer-Portal
-Portal for question and answer With Login and Registration features
+-Website for question and answer With Login and Registration features